brikis98/yevgeniy-brikman-homepage/_drafts/running-docker-aws-ground-up.md

 {% include figure.html path="blog/aws-docker/new-auto-scaling-group.png" caption="Your newly created Auto Scaling Group" %}

-Initially, the Auto Scaling Group will show five "Desired Instances", but zero actually launched Instances.
+Initially, the Auto Scaling Group will show 5 "Desired Instances", but 0 actually launched Instances.
 If you wait a minute and refresh the list, the number of launched Instances will go to 5.
 Head back to the [ECS Console](https://console.aws.amazon.com/ecs/home), and you should now see